Delay in Reporting Date Motion

 There are many new laws and proposed legislation that may pass that could reduce your time of incarceration.
 We keep our clients totally updated on all of these new laws and proposed legislation.

-There are many new bills that are being introduced in Congress that address the issue of prison overcrowding and the high cost of incarceration.
+There are many new bills that are being introduced in Congress that address the issue of prison overcrowding, the high cost of incarceration, and state and federal inmate sentence reductions.
 Many of these bills will allow an inmate to be released early from prison and come home.
 Some are state laws and some are federal laws but all of them have the same result—getting your loved one home early.
 Jail Time Consulting knows which bills have a chance of passing and update our clients and their families on those sentence reduction bills.

 The Drugs Minus Two Level Amendment by the U. S. Sentencing Commission has already passed and will allow inmates to be released from prison as early as November 1, 2015.
 A similar amendment for Economic Crimes has also been introduced and have many lawmakers supporting it.
 We will keep our clients updated on this important piece of legislation.